2025 Irish presidential election: Fine Gael

 Prior to 2025, Fine Gael had nominated a candidate in every contested presidential election except 2018, but had never won the office.
 Its most recent candidate, Gay Mitchell, finished fourth in the 2011 election with 6.4% of the first-preference vote, the party's worst ever presidential showing.
 In March, Simon Harris, Tánaiste and party leader, confirmed that Fine Gael would nominate a candidate in 2025, to be chosen through a selection convention.
 Candidates required the nomination of 20 members of the parliamentary party (comprising TDs, Senators and MEPs), 25 county or city councillors, and five members of the party's executive council.
 Nominations for selection as the party candidate opened on 7 July.
 A number of high-profile Fine Gael politicians declined to stand for the presidential nomination, including former Taoisigh Enda Kenny and Leo Varadkar, former Tánaiste Frances Fitzgerald, the party's former deputy leader Heather Humphreys, and veteran MEP and former GAA president Seán Kelly.

 Mairead McGuinness (pictured in 2024) won Fine Gael's nomination in July, but withdrew from the election a month later.

 The nomination period closed on 15 July.
-Mairead McGuinness, former European commissioner and first vice-rresident of the European Parliament, was the only candidate nominated.
+Mairead McGuinness, former European commissioner and first vice-president of the European Parliament, was the only candidate nominated.
 McGuinness, who worked as a journalist and broadcaster for RTÉ before entering politics, had been an unsuccessful candidate for the Fine Gael presidential nomination in 2011.
 However, she dropped out of the election on 14 August following medical advice, saying in a statement: "I do not believe that I have the strength to give the campaign my all."
 McGuinness' withdrawal was widely regarded as a shock, as she had been considered favourite to win the election.

 Following the withdrawal of McGuinness, Fine Gael reopened the nomination process on 18 August 2025.
 Heather Humphreys and Seán Kelly confirmed that they would seek the nomination.
 Humphreys said in an interview with Northern Sound that she had felt burnt out when she decided to step down at the 2024 general election, but now had "never felt as ready for a challenge", and wished to represent "a modern and an outward looking Ireland with pride on the international stage".
 Kelly told Morning Ireland that he was "delighted and enthusiastic" to be running, having very reluctantly decided not to stand against Mairead McGuinness.

 Kelly was unable to secure enough support from the Fine Gael parliamentary party to contest the selection convention and withdrew on 1 September.
 The following day, the party confirmed Heather Humphreys as its candidate.
 The Irish Times reported that Humphreys' campaign was likely to focus on her ministerial experience as well as her links to rural Ireland and the Border Region, but that her opponents would seek to draw attention to government failures in health and housing as well as controversies during her time in the arts and justice portfolios.